ArduPilot/ardupilot/libraries/AP_HAL_ChibiOS/hwdef/CubeOrange/README.md

 ## PWM Output

-The CubeBlack supports up to 14 PWM outputs.
+The CubeOrange supports up to 14 PWM outputs.
 First first 8 outputs (labelled "MAIN") are controlled by a dedicated STM32F100 IO controller.
 These 8 outputs support all PWM output formats, but not DShot.

 The remaining 6 outputs (labelled AUX1 to AUX6) are the "auxiliary" outputs.
-These are directly attached to the STM32F427 and support all PWM protocols as well as DShot.
+These are directly attached to the STM32H743 and support all PWM protocols as well as DShot.

 All 14 PWM outputs have GND on the top row, 5V on the middle row and